PathoGenOmics-Lab/VIPERA/config/README.md

 ## Run modes

-To run the analysis with the default configuration, just run the following command (change the `-c/--cores` argument to use a different number of CPUs):
+To run the analysis with the default configuration, run the following command (change the `-c/--cores` argument to use a different number of CPUs):

 ```shell